 - You may get out when the clock says “XYZ” time

 With the clock, for some of the children, I simply taught them how to tell on their analog clock when they could get up (for example: big hand on the 12 and little hand on the 4).
 For others, we got an “okay to wake clock”.
-This is the one we used, and my six year old still uses for mornings: OK to Wake Clock
+This is the one we used even into early elementary years: OK to Wake Clock

 When My Kids Stopped Rest Time